chadgalusha/chadgalusha/README.md

 - 👋 Hi, I’m @chadgalusha.
-I live in Tennessee and am employed as Application Support for Philips.
-I deal with access for SAP, Salesforce, and am developing an MVC web application for my team that displays information such as contact information, service names in ServiceNow, and who the Service Manager is for the various applications my company uses.
+I live in Tennessee and am employed as Programmer/Developer for Capgemini.
+My current project is focused on cloud resiliency for a POS system, which will ensure the store that uses the POS will have a continual connection to AWS resources.
+The primary langauge of this project is C#.
+We also use gherkin (SpecFlow) for behavior testing.
+AWS services such as API Gateway, Lambda, and DynamoDB are utilized heavily.
+With Capgemini I have learned technologies such as AWS services and Node.js.

 - 👀 I’m interested in learning all things software development!
 I want to continue learning and growing in my knowledge and abilities!

-- 🌱 I’m currently learning Application and Database Development in college (~graduation is Winter 2021).
-I am also continuing to learn C# and SQL primarily, but am also interested in Python and Java (really, I'll be happy to take on any language).
-On the side I am learning more about MVC and API projects within the dotnet environment, and various small projects to sharpen my skills.
+- 🌱 I’m currently learning AWS services, behavior development with gherkin and SpecFlow, and NoSQL databases.

 - 📫 How to reach me - chadgalusha83@gmail.com